 Are you getting ready to host a big holiday dinner?
-Many people who kept things small in 2020 are gearing up to invite family and friends into their homes to celebrate the holidays.
-Your home might look a little bit different from a year ago, especially if you are among the many who added a new major appliance in 2020.
+Many people who kept things small the past two years are gearing up to invite family and friends into their homes to celebrate the holidays.
+Your home might look a little bit different than the last time you hosted, especially if you are among the many who added a new major appliance in 2020.

 Freezers were a popular item in 2020 as people sought to expand their food storage capacity.
 Factory shipments of chest freezers leapt 171% leap 2019, and factory shipments of all types of freezers saw a 95% increase over 2019.
 Total freezer factory shipments are still up 2% this year.